I used to daydream about being my own boss when I was working from my cubicle 9 years ago.

 - The freelance economy is growing at an astounding pace: according to a report released by Betterment back in 2018, 33% of US workers are freelancers, this number is expected to grow to over 40% by the end of 2020.
 The same goes true in the UK, Canada, Australia, and other developed countries.

-- Many regular jobs became obsolete because of tech, however, new jobs are emerging every year, jobs that require digital skills and online interaction.
+- Many regular jobs became obsolete because of tech, however, new jobs are emerging every year, jobs that require digital skills and online interaction so you can get better at your profession.

 - Freelancers are making more money than regular employers: in some industries, you can earn more as a freelancer than as working at a physical location.